johntam718/node-mysql2-helper/README.md

 const { sql, params } = sqlBuilder.select().from(tableName).buildQuery();
 // Can also use array destructuring const [sql, params] = sqlBuilder.select().from(tableName).buildQuery();
+// BuildQuery also accepts an options object. it will return complete query with format. params will be empty array if format is true const [sql, params] = sqlBuilder.select().from(tableName).buildQuery({ format: true });

 // run your own query function if you don't connect DB by DatabaseManagement class from this package const result = await db.query(sql, params);